 I accepted a high-end job in an investment bank and settled in Bengaluru until I figured the rest.
 I turned twenty-seven after a couple of months of joining the formally dressed, number-crunching workforce.
 Also, I started to fall in love with a three-year-younger guy.
 As soon as I entered the corporate army, parents decided to fight the devil-against-marriage in me.

-The “right marriageable age” in Indian society for women is 22 to 28 and for men is 24 to 30.
+The “right marriageable age” or the average marriage age in Indian society for women is 22 to 28 and for men is 24 to 30.
 He still had a marriageable window of about five years, which he treated as a privilege, like many other Indian men.
-He said he didn’t want to get married.
-“I can’t think about marriage,” “I am too young,” “you can’t force me,” and “you decide what you want to do” were regular dinner conversations.
+He said he never wanted to get married.
+“I can’t think about marriage,” “I am too young,” and “you decide what you want to do” were regular dinner conversations.
 We shouldn’t blame him.
-You cannot force someone if he or she is not ready.
+Everyone has different time frames for their important life events.

 I wasn’t prepared myself.
 But amidst all the emotional over-hype about marriage at home, it seemed wrong to not want to get married.
 And that boy was what I had the closest to make myself believe that I wanted to get married and I could get married soon.